vladimirzhidkov/tetris/README.md

-# Terminal based game Tetris for macOS/Linux.
+# Terminal based game Tetris written in pure C for macOS/Linux.

 It's a simple educational project aimed at learning C programming language in a fun way.
 Building Tetris is not complicated but yet encompases main features of the language: